 A fully apportioned Learning Lab is also available to your student as needed.
 This lab is equipped with spacious work spaces, desktop computers, comfortable accommodations, and staff is available to mentor and assist your student during the scheduled hours of operation.
 Depending on the time students are in the lab, breakfast and/or lunch is available through our food service program.

 The school day and hours for the RVA student is personalized to support and meet the needs of individual learners.
-RVA middle school students in grades 6-8 are enrolled in 6 classes as required by Michigan State Standards, students will take four core classes with two elective options.
-RVA high school students will take the classes that satisfy all Michigan Merit Curriculum requirements which will also include opportunities to take elective courses.
+RVA middle school students in grades 6-8 are enrolled in 7 classes as required by Michigan State Standards, students take core classes and electives.
+RVA high school students will take 6 classes that satisfy all Michigan Merit Curriculum requirements which will also include opportunities to take elective courses.